home-assistant/home-assistant.io/source/_components/nest.markdown

 ha_release: 0.7
 ---

-The Nest component is the main component to integrate all [Nest](https://nest.com/) related platforms.
+The Nest integration is the main integration to integrate all [Nest](https://nest.com/) related platforms.
 To connect Nest, you will have to [sign up for a developer account](https://developers.nest.com/products) and get a `client_id` and `client_secret`.

 There is currently support for the following device types within Home Assistant: